Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java OOPs Concepts in 120 minutes.md

 In your code, the `Car` class doesn’t need to know the details of how the engine starts.
 It only needs to know that it can call the `start` method of the `Engine` class.
 The details of how the engine starts are hidden inside the `Engine` class.
 This is abstraction.

-Even though you didn’t use `abstract` classes or interfaces, you’ve achieved abstraction by encapsulating the details within your classes and exposing only what’s necessary.
-This makes your code easier to use and understand, and that’s the essence of abstraction in OOP.
+*<u>Even though you didn’t use `abstract` classes or interfaces, you’ve achieved abstraction by encapsulating the details within your classes and exposing only what’s necessary.</u>* This makes your code easier to use and understand, and that’s the essence of abstraction in OOP.

 2. **Code Reusability**: Abstraction promotes code reusability through inheritance and interfaces.
 Here’s an example using a `Shape` abstract class and `Circle` and `Rectangle` classes: